xrdocs/ncs5500/_tutorials/chained-acl-for-ncs55xx-and-ncs5xx.md

 ![Screenshot 2020-09-21 at 3.44.22 PM.png]({{site.baseurl}}/images/Screenshot 2020-09-21 at 3.44.22 PM.png)

 This is how you configure the common ACL along with interface specific ACL.
-We will see the configuration of the ACL's along with ACE's in later section.
+We will see the detailed configurations in later section.

 ## Hardware Programming